...

 b.
 Peptic Ulcers: Ulcers in the stomach or duodenum can cause chest pain after eating.

-4. Musculoskeletal Causes
+4. Musculoskeletal Causes of Chest Pain

 a.
 Muscle Strain: Chest pain can result from chest muscle pulling or injury to the chest muscles, often due to heavy lifting or physical exertion.